Thanksgiving Mushrooms and Potatoes

-There isn’t anything much more comforting than combining some buttery golden potatoes with earthy wild chanterelle mushrooms.
+There isn’t anything much more divinely comforting than combining some buttery golden potatoes with earthy wild chanterelles.
 You’ve really got some delicious magic going on here.
-You can use pretty much any type of mushrooms here, I like taking advantage of whatever wild mushrooms are in season with chanterelles being my absolute all time favorites (did you try these vegan carnitas?), followed by porcini, morels and oyster.
+You can use pretty much any type of mushroom you like here, I love taking advantage of whatever wild mushrooms are in season with chanterelles being my absolute all time favorites followed by porcini, morels and lobster mushrooms.
+(Have you tried this au gratin and these vegan carnitas?
+Not to be missed!).

 As you can imagine during the year I will still prepare this dish using the more common year round shiitakes, oyster or plain button mushroom.
 During the holidays however I’ll splurge on a mix of wild mushrooms to serve at the holiday dinner and share with friends and family.

 - Mushroom Pot Pie

 - Creamed Spinach

 - Best Vegan Mashed Potatoes + Sausage Gravy